markafitzgerald1/simulate-cribbage-games/README.md

 ## Maybe first version goals

+- Replace non-ASCII plus or minus symbol with +/- so that it renders correctly by default in Windows Git (MSYS) bash.
 - Add support for specification of current pone and dealer as something other than first pone and first dealer, respectively at start of simulations starting at not 0-0 scores for ease of usage when manually interfacing with non-simulate-cribbage-hands opponents.

 ## Post-first version or release short to medium term goals